Bengali

 Preparation:

 Soak mustard seeds and poppy seeds in warm water for 30 minutes.
+Simultaneously mix the prawns/ shrimps with salt and turmeric and keep aside for half an hour.

+Soak mustard seeds and poppy seeds in warm water for 30 minutes.
 Simultaneously mix the prawns/ shrimps with salt and turmeric and keep aside for half an hour.

-Now make a paste of mustard seeds, poppy seeds, green chillies, salt and water.
-Adding the salt and chillies will avoid the mustard paste to get bitter.
-Also grind the coconut separately to a smooth paste and keep it aside.
+and chillies will avoid the mustard paste to get bitter.
+Also grind the coconut separately

-Now heat a shallow pan and add mustard oil, when it starts to release the smoke add the marinated prawns to it.
-Fry it in low flame.
-When its ¾ cooked add the mustard paste and mix well.
+paste and mix well.
 Add ½ cup water and allow it to cook with lid on for 2 minutes.

 Finally add the ground coconut paste and mix well.
 Check for seasoning and add salt if required.
 Allow it to boil for half a minute and then turn off the heat.